 The 3D Viewer allows the user to view and move the rendering around.
-This allows the user to inspect the board in a much more powerful way than viewing a 2D model.
+This allows the user to inspect the board much more powerfully than viewing a 2D model.

-ExpressPCB is a free software package with very limited capabilities.
+ExpressPCB is a free software package with minimal capabilities.
 There are two options - Classic and Plus.

-The Classic package is limited to designs with 2-4 layers, only allows silkscreen on the top layer.
+The Classic package is limited to designs with 2-4 layers and only allows silkscreen on the top layer.
 It does have a link between the schematic and design and integrated design for manufacturability.

-The Plus package will handle designs from 2-6 layers and allows silkscreen and both sides (top and bottom).
-It also has a link between the schematic and design as well as integrated design for manufacturability.
+The Plus package will handle designs from 2-to 6 layers and allows silkscreen and both sides (top and bottom).
+It also has a link between the schematic and design and integrated design for manufacturability.
 The Plus package adds the integration of SnapEDA to download symbols and footprints.
-The Plus package also will validate the schematic and design.
+The Plus package also will validate the schematic and layout.

 DesignSpark PCB is another free software package from RS Components.
 Users can download specific tool sets or the entire package.
 There are no limitations on the number of schematic sheets or PCB layers.
-It has an integrated library to download symbols and footprints or the editor can be used to create them manually.
+It has an integrated library to download symbols and footprints, or the PCB designer can use the editor to create them manually.
 There are no restrictions on manufacturing files or BOM formats.